Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Scenes/SetSurfacePlacementMode/README.md

 ## How it works

-1. Create a `GraphicsOverlay` for each placement mode, setting `LayerSceneProperties::surfacePlacement`:
+1. Create a `GraphicsOverlay` for each placement mode, setting `LayerSceneProperties.surfacePlacement`:
     * `Absolute`, position graphic using only its Z value.
     * `Relative`, position graphic using its Z value plus the elevation of the surface.
     * `DrapedBillboarded`, position graphic upright on the surface and always facing the camera, not using its z value.
     * `DrapedFlat`, position graphic flat on the surface, not using its z value.
     * `RelativeToScene`, position graphic using its Z value plus the altitude values of the scene.
-2. Add graphics to the graphics overlay, `GraphicsOverlay::graphics()::append(Graphic)`.
+2. Add graphics to the graphics overlay, `GraphicsOverlay.graphics.append(Graphic)`.
-3. Add each graphics overlay to the scene view by calling `SceneView::graphicsOverlays()::append(overlay)`.
+3. Add each graphics overlay to the scene view by calling `SceneView.graphicsOverlays.append(overlay)`.

 ## Relevant API

 * Graphic
 * GraphicsOverlay
-* LayerSceneProperties::surfacePlacement
+* LayerSceneProperties.surfacePlacement
 * SceneProperties
 * Surface